SintraCascaisSesimbra.com

 Igreja de Jesus: The first example of the Manueline style of architecture in Portugal, which would later adorn the great buildings of the early 16th century.
 The interior of the church features twisted columns and intricate stonework, representing the dawn of Portugal's Age of Discovery.

-Boat Tours of the Sado Estuary: Watch the resident pod of bottlenose dolphins play in their natural habitat as you cruise the tranquil waters of the Sado Estuary.
+Boat Tours of the Sado Estuary: Observe the resident pod of bottlenose dolphins in their natural habitat during a cruise the tranquil waters of the Sado Estuary.
 Departing from Setúbal's harbour, these tours explore the estuary's rich ecosystem, where diverse marine life and migratory birds thrive in the protected waters.

 Portinho da Arrábida: A string of secluded beaches set against dramatic limestone cliffs.
-The crystal-clear waters and Mediterranean atmosphere make these some of Portugal's finest beaches.
+The crystal-clear waters, soft sands and stunning scenery make these some of Portugal's finest beaches.

-Sesimbra: This traditional fishing town blends maritime heritage with modern beach life.
-Its medieval castle, bustling fishing port, and excellent seafood restaurants make it a compelling day trip destination.
+Sesimbra: A traditional fishing town blends its maritime heritage with modern beach life.
+Its medieval castle, bustling fishing port and excellent seafood restaurants make it a compelling day-trip destination.
 (Guide to Sesimbra)

 Cabo Espichel: A wild, windswept headland where cliffs plunge into the Atlantic.
 The isolated sanctuary complex includes an 18th-century lighthouse, ancient dinosaur footprints, and a baroque pilgrimage church.
 (Guide to Cabo Espichel)

-Castelo de Palmela: This medieval fortress, perched atop the Arrabida range, offers panoramic views across three wine regions.
-Its military architecture spans Moorish and Christian periods.
+Castelo de Palmela: A heavily fortified medieval fortress, positioned atop the Serra de Palmela, offers panoramic views across the Tagus, Sado and Setúbal valleys.
 (Guide to Palmela Castle)

 The interactive map below shows the location of the main sights of Setubal.
 Note: zoom out to see the sights of the region.